mpiwg-abi/specification-text-draft/Chapter.md

 expressions, there are additional requirements, specified elsewhere (e.g. Section 14.2 under `MPI_File_open`).

-A different constraint
-exists in cases like `MPI_ANY_SOURCE`, which must be negative, because any non-negative integer may be a valid rank.
+A different constraint exists for constants like `MPI_ANY_SOURCE`, which must be negative, because any non-negative integer may be a valid rank.

 All of the constants are specified in the Appendix.